 Approval of dissertation committees.

-B. G
+General student responsibilities

 Up to date information on general graduate student responsibilities can be found on the program website. https://sites.udel.edu/kaap/graduate-programs/applied-physiology/

 Representation on Department Curriculum Committee.
 The Applied Physiology Program will have one elected student representative who will be invited to meetings of the Department Curriculum Committee.

-2. Student Organization.
+Student Organization.
 Students in the program will be encouraged to periodically meet as a group so that the student representative can pass on any pertinent information from program meetings and so the group can discuss any issues or concerns they might have.
 Concerns can be brought to the attention of the program faculty by the elected student representative.

-Part VI.
-Assessment
+Travel for professional meetings or presentations

-Faculty who will be affiliated with the program plan to work with the UD Center for Educational Effectiveness in spring 2010 to fully develop the program’s assessment plan.
-This work will entail the development of a curriculum map to align selected courses with the intended learning outcomes of the program.
+The department has set aside $2,000 for each graduate student to use towards travel to a professional meeting(s).
+This can be divided across their years in the program or used for just one meeting.

 APPENDIX A